Picture and cover from Tony's book Amazon.Com

 coached Tony to gold medals at the world championships in the 100 and 200 meters.
 Tony set a world record in the 200 meters that day.
 Even though

 I am primarily a mid and long-distance coach, this experience taught me about

 developing strength and speed with the athletes I coach.

 speed is sometimes the most challenging part for mid and long-distance runners.

-I am forever grateful for the opportunity to coach Tony for a short time to
+I am forever grateful for the opportunity to coach Tony briefly to

 learn this skill.

-was always my passion, but I did not pursue it fully in life until the final
+was always my passion, but I only pursued it fully in the final

 chapters of my life.